Gauhati-University/touchless-water-disp/README.md

  The circuit is implemented on a custom development board based on Arduino Pro Mini.

  ## Credits
- The contributors of this project are : Utpal Sharma, Rajdeep Choudhury, Nairit Barkataki, Tilak Deka and @Sharmist13.
+ The contributors of this project are : Utpal Sharma, Rajdeep Choudhury, Nairit Barkataki, Tilak Deka and Sharmistha Mazumdar.

  ## Contributing
  [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)